What You Should Know About the Contractor Purchasing System Review

 What is a CPSR?

-As stated above, the goal of a CPSR is to ensure that a contractor purchasing system is operated in such a manner as to assure that the contractor spends government funds in accordance with the FAR.
+As stated above, the goal of a CPSR is to ensure that a contractor’s purchasing system works to ensure that the contractor spends government funds in accordance with the Federal Acquisition Regulation (FAR).
 The review gives the Administrative Contracting Officer (ACO) a basis for granting, withholding, or withdrawing approval of the contractor’s purchasing system.

-For DOD contractors, a CPSR, as contemplated by FAR Subpart 44.3 and DFARS Subpart 244.3, will be conducted by the Defense Contract Management Agency (DCMA) in accordance with its CPSR Guidebook.
-Civilian agencies might request that DCMA conduct a CPSR on their behalf or contract with an independent audit form for the review.
+For DOD contractors, a CPSR, meaning one that is contemplated by FAR Subpart 44.3 and DFARS Subpart 244.3, will be conducted by the Defense Contract Management Agency (DCMA) in accordance with its CPSR Guidebook.
+Civilian agencies might request that DCMA conduct a CPSR on their behalf or contract with an independent audit firm for the review.
 A few civilian agencies even have in-house teams that can conduct a CPSR.

 CPSR References: